-School Segment
+School Seament

 In 2021, the US Department of Education announced US\$122 billion from the American Rescue Plan to help schools reopen safely and get students back in the classroom.
-The Company believes this funding package presents opportunity for additional business relating to technology on school buses, and the Company is pursuing these opportunities accordingly.
+The Company believes this funding package has contributed to the Company's recent growth and continues to represent opportunity for additional business relating to technology on school buses.
+The Company is pursuing these opportunities accordingly.

-The Company's history has been anchored in the design and supply of video and data solutions for school buses that help protect school children while travelling to and from school.
+Gatekeeper's history has been anchored in the design and supply of video and data solutions for school buses that help protect school children while travelling to and from school.
 School Bus Fleet Magazine reports that approximately 480,000 school buses transport 22.6 million students daily in the United States alone.
-The Company has a full suite of video and data products designed to improve school bus safety, including:
+The Company has a comprehensive suite of video and data products designed to improve school bus safety, including: